-(ii) State Plans
+(ii) State plans

-The Group's contributions to statutory pension funds are charged to profit or loss in the year to which they relate.
+The Group's contributions to statutory pension funds are charged to profit or loss in the financial year to which they relate.
 Prepaid contributions are recognised as an asset to the extent that a cash refund or a reduction in future payments is available.

-(M) Provisions
+(I) Provisions